SciML/DiffEqDocs.jl/docs/src/basics/common_solver_opts.md

 * `adaptive`: Turns on adaptive timestepping for appropriate methods.
 Default is true.
 * `abstol`: Absolute tolerance in adaptive timestepping.
-This is the tolerance on local error estimatoes, not necessarily the global error (though these quantities are related).
+This is the tolerance on local error estimates, not necessarily the global error (though these quantities are related).
 Defaults to `1e-6` on deterministic equations (ODEs/DDEs/DAEs) and `1e-2` on stochastic equations (SDEs/RODEs).
 * `reltol`: Relative tolerance in adaptive timestepping.
 This is the tolerance